 The Israeli scientist (only) will submit to the BSF, also providing the U.S. scientist information, according to its regulations and submission system: find here.

 Timetable:

-Full proposals should be submitted to the BSF according to the following deadlines:

-• Basic Plasma Sciences and Engineering - no later than 5 pm (Israel time) on Nov.
-23, 2020 (NSF deadline is November 16, 2020).
+Full proposals should be submitted to the BSF no later than 5 pm (Israel time) on November 23, 2020.
+NSF deadline is November 16, 2020.